 How do I know if my class has been canceled due to Severe Weather?

-When severe weather strikes the area, the decision to close the LCCC campus for daytime classes will be made by 6:00 AM and by 3:00 PM for evening classes.
+When severe weather strikes the area, the decision to close the LCCC campus for daytime classes will be made by 6 am and by 3 pm for evening classes.
 If the LCCC campus is closed due to severe weather, ALL UP classes will be canceled.
 If the main campus of a partner university is closed and LCCC remains open, the UP classes will be closed.
 For the LCCC and partner university closings, listen to your local radio or television station, or check your institution's web site.
-LCCC's site for campus closings is: Severe Weather Campus Status
+LCCC provides alerts during severe weather on the LCCC home page at www.lorainccc.edu.

 Now you can sign up to get emergency messages from LCCC sent directly to your mobile phone.
 There is no charge from LCCC for this service, but normal text-messaging charges from your cell carrier will apply.